-- 1) All missing credits are made up (courses to be chosen from the subject areas of English, Social Studies, Foreign Language, Math or Science), Assistant principal Academics determine that the student is back on path to graduate. - 2) For first semester dismissals, students must attend another high school for a minimum of one FULL semester and submit a record showing: - Satisfactory attendance. - A minimum grade point average of 2.0 - A positive letter of recommendation from the school attended. - A positive recommendation from the Bishop Alemany Dean of Discipline.
+- 1. All missing credits are made up (courses to be chosen from the subject areas of English, Social Studies, Foreign Language, Math or Science); Assistant Principal of Curriculum determines that the student is back on path to graduate. - 2.
+For first semester dismissals, students must attend another high school for a minimum of one FULL semester and submit a record showing: - Satisfactory attendance. - A minimum grade point average of 2.0. - A positive letter of recommendation from the school attended. - A positive recommendation from the Bishop Alemany Dean of Discipline.